-The loss of a family member is always a difficult time, but it can become even more distressing to learn that you have not been included in the family member’s Will.
+The loss of a family member is always a difficult time, and it can be distressing to learn that you have not been included in the family member’s will.
 Generally, a person may leave their assets to whomever they wish.
-However, the law recognises that there are those who relied on the deceased for support who can sometimes be unfairly left out of the deceased’s Will.
+However, the law recognises that there are may be people who have relied on the deceased for support, who can sometimes be unfairly left out of the will.
 Such people are able to make a claim so that their needs are adequately provided for.

-There are two main grounds for challenging the deceased’s Will or contest the Estate.
+There are two main grounds for challenging the deceased’s will or contesting the estate.
 These are:

 - The wife or husband of the deceased when they died;